Doridian/wsvpn/README.md

 WSVPN currently requires Golang at least version 1.18 to build successfully.
 You can use `build.py` locally if you wish.

-The suggested invocation to build binaries for your local machine would look like: `./build.py --platform local --architecture local`.
+The suggested invocation to build binaries for your local machine would look like: `./build.py --platforms local --architectures local`.

 The binaries can be found in the `dist` folder.